 Earlier, the pricing was as follows:

-This latest pricing has now made a huge impact on the web hosting providers communities.
-These tiers have now renamed to Admin, Pro and Premium with $20/Mo, $30/Mo and $45 /Mo respectively and what has actually exasperated customers is the account limit enforced upon it.
+This latest Cpanel pricing has now made a huge impact on the web hosting providers’ communities.
+These tiers have now been renamed to Admin, Pro, and Premium with $20/Mo, $30/Mo, and $45 /Mo respectively, and what has actually exasperated customers is the account limit enforced upon it.
 If we talk about the premium account tier, it is limited to up to 100 accounts.
-The additional account will cost you extra that is around $0.
+The additional account will cost you extra which is around $0.
 20 per account.

 Cloud Licenses: It is available for VPS and Cloud instances.
 This sits well to use in a supported virtual environment and is ideal for growing businesses.